amchaney/karaoke/_pages/about.md

 we also offer a traditional karaoke service.
 We have thousands of songs, and can KJ your party.

-### Live Band Prices from $600
+### Live Band Prices from $200 / per musician

-Celebrate the holiday season in Austin, TX.
+Celebrate the spring time 2022 in Austin, TX.
 Get in touch for detailed pricing and availability.
 Currently booking for November and December private parties.

 ### Contact us!